Fuzhou Tanka: Discrimination against Fuzhou Tanka

-Before acceptance, the Fuzhou Tanka were generally treated by land Chinese residents as mean and inferior.
+Before acceptance, the Fuzhou Tanka were generally considered by land Fuzhou residents as mean, unhygienic, ugly and inferior.
 They were not allowed to dwell on land, receive education, wear silk clothes or work in government or army.
 In some areas, they were even forbidden to walk on land; otherwise, they would be faced with death threats.

-Since the 18th century, several attempts had been made to lift the discrimination against Tanka people, but it was only in the People's Republic of China era that all the discriminatory policies were completely eliminated.
+Since the 18th century, several attempts had been made to lift the discrimination against Tanka people, but it was only in the People's Republic of China era that all the discriminatory policies were eliminated.
 Before the founding of the People's Republic of China, the 'gypsies of the sea' were not allowed to go ashore or marry the people living along the beach.

 Religion

 Before the 19th century, many Fuzhou Tanka practiced Taoism, worshiping Mazu, Linshui and other gods and goddesses.
-In the late 19th century, many Fuzhou Tanka people were converted to Roman Catholicism.
+In the late 19th century, many Fuzhou Tanka people converted to Roman Catholicism.
 Received, protected and assisted by the Roman Catholic Church in Fuzhou through Protectorate of missions, some of them were able to build simple land dwellings.

 Currently, the majority of Fuzhou Tanka people are Roman Catholic, which constitute a significant portion in Roman Catholic Archdiocese of Fuzhou.